How to Get Up and Running With Kubernetes Using MicroK8s

 microk8s.kubectl get all --all-namespaces

 g.
 View the Configuration of the New Cluster

 As Kubernetes is primarily a cluster management framework, get the list of clusters and verify the cluster name within the specific context.

 It uses the following API versions:

-Finally, feel free to muck around.
+Finally, feel free to play around with Kubernetes and MicroK8s.
 It’s allowed, really!

 Don’t worry if the cluster becomes unhealthy.
 You can reset the cluster using:

 microk8s.reset The following was edited to represent the reset steps:

 Now that I’ve shown you how to get up and running with Kubernetes, let me tell you about the real fun: making an already unhealthy cluster healthy.
 On the Ubuntu blog, there's an interesting post on setting up Kubernetes a Raspberry Pi with MicroK8s.
 Also, I found a post that lists projects using MicroK8s.Back to top

 This blog provided tips to help you install Kubernetes with MicroK8s faster.
 But the fastest way to get up and running with Kubernetes — and revolutionize your business — is to enlist the help of experts.